Ranjit-Singh786/cryptotracker/frontend/README.md

 - This function fetches the latest top 10 cryptocurrencies from the CoinGecko API.
 - It updates the current prices in the [`CryptoCurrent`](../backend/models/CryptoCurrent.js) collection and appends historical price data to [`CryptoHistory`](../backend/models/CryptoHistory.js).
 - This keeps your database up-to-date and allows the frontend to display both current and historical data.

+## Note
+ Cron not working in vercel independently with node-cron package we have not found any solution in vercel free hosting platform.
+ Then I simply make a endpoint individually for cron then create a cron job in different site-https://app.cronlytic.com/ and given there cron endpoint with 1 hour time after it will excuted.